sandeepverana/Postgresql/Postgres-practise.md

  LOCK [ TABLE ] name IN [ lock_mode_name ] mode;

  **ACCESS SHARE** –
- all queries that only read table acquire this lock.
+ all queries that only read the table acquire this lock.

  **ROW SHARE** –
- The SELECT FOR UPDATE and SELECT FOR SHARE commands acquire this lock on target table.
+ The SELECT FOR UPDATE and SELECT FOR SHARE commands acquire this lock on the target table.

  **ROW EXCLUSIVE** –
- The UPDATE, INSERT and DELETE commands acquire this lock on target table , all queries that modify table acquire this lock.
+ The UPDATE, INSERT and DELETE commands acquire this lock on the target table, all queries that modify table acquire this lock.

  **SHARE UPDATE EXCLUSIVE** –
  The VACUUM (without FULL), ANALYZE, CREATE INDEX CONCURRENTLY, and some forms of ALTER TABLE commands acquire this lock.

  **EXCLUSIVE** –
- This lock mode allows only reads to process in parallel with transaction that acquired this lock.
+ This lock mode allows only reads to process in parallel with a transaction that acquired this lock.

  **ACCESS EXCLUSIVE** –
- The ALTER TABLE, DROP TABLE, TRUNCATE, REINDEX, CLUSTER, and VACUUM FULL commands acquire lock on table referenced in query.
-This mode is default mode of LOCK command.
+ The ALTER TABLE, DROP TABLE, TRUNCATE, REINDEX, CLUSTER, and VACUUM FULL commands acquire lock on a table referenced in query.
+This mode is the default mode of the LOCK command.

  |              Runs concurrently with              | SELECT | INSERT/UPDATE/DELETE | CREATE INDEX / CONC/ VACUUM/ ANALYZE | CREATE INDEX | CREATE TRIGGER | ALTER TABLE/ DROP TABLE/ TRUNCATE/ VACUUM / FULL |
 |:------------------------------------------------:|:------:|:--------------------:|:------------------------------------:|:------------:|:--------------:|:------------------------------------------------:|